China's ZTE delays earnings release following U.S. export ban

 One key area of concern is whether ZTE will be able to continue to use Google’s popular Android operating system on its mobile devices.

-ZTE and Alphabet Inc’s Google have been discussing the impact of the ban, a source familiar with those discussions told Reuters on Tuesday.
+ZTE and Alphabet Inc’s (GOOGL.O) Google have been discussing the impact of the ban, a source familiar with those discussions told Reuters on Tuesday.
 ZTE shipped 46.4 million smartphones last year, placing it seventh among Android-based manufacturers, according to research firm IHS Markit.

 Google declined to comment and ZTE has not responded to requests to comment.